 Making sausage at home is very easy.
 It’s really just adding seasonings to ground meat.
 In this case we are using a custom blend of country sausage spices that make the best breakfast sausage seasonings.
 It’s tried and true, highly rated and honestly everyone asks for the recipe!

 What meat is best for Sausage?

-By default sausage is made of ground pork, but you can make this country sausage using ground turkey or ground chicken, if that’s more suitable to your preferences.
+By default sausage is made of ground pork, but you can make this country sausage using ground turkey or ground chicken, even venison, veal or beef will work too, if that’s more suitable to your preferences.
 I will caution you that using poultry in place of pork for homemade country sausage will yield a much leaner and potentially drier sausage.
 So, be sure to cook turkey sausage it at a lower temperature or maybe make oven baked country sausage instead of pan fried.

 By default most of you will most likely use store bought ground pork but you can absolutely start with a chunk of pork (I suggest a pork butt or pork shoulder roast) and use a meat grinder!

 If you are looking to get started grinding your own meat, my recommendation for a basic entry-lever grinder is to grab the meat grinder attachment for your kitchen aid mixer.
 We’ve been using ours for nearly 20 years, it’s perfect for small projects, like making a couple batches of homemade sausage!